 You will need a basic understanding of mathematics.
 For example, the Earnings Per Share (EPS) is simply the profit of a company divided by the number of shares (stocks) it has issued.
-A high EPS is good, but also, more importantly, the acceleration in the growth of EPS can mean a stock price will begin to increase.
+A high EPS is excellent, but also, more importantly, the acceleration in the growth of EPS can mean a stock price will begin to increase.

-Also, the Price Earnings Ratio (P/E) is a simple calculation but it takes a little effort to truly understand it.
+Also, the Price Earnings Ratio (P/E) is a simple calculation, but it takes a little effort to understand it truly.
 Let us imagine I want to by an Ice-cream Stand.
 The Owner wants to sell that stand to me for $10,000.
 I have estimated a yearly profit (after tax) of $2,000.
-This means it would take me 5 years to make my money back on this investment.
-Therefore the Price I paid divided by the earnings equals 5.
+This means it would take me five years to make my money back on this investment.
+Therefore the price I paid divided by the earnings equals 5.
 This is what the P/E Ratio or the “Multiple” tells us.

-So, the mathematics is fairly easy at the beginning, as you become more skilled so will your maths.
+So, mathematics is relatively easy at the beginning; as you become more skilled, so will your maths.

 A Basic Appreciation for Business

 Businesses exist to make a profit.
-Businesses make less profit per invested dollar when there is a lot of competition.
-Businesses make more money per dollar invested when they have fewer competitors and even more money when they have fewer competitors and higher barriers to entry.
-A barrier to entry is for example what Intel the chip maker has.
-They have very few competitors because the cost of developing microchips and manufacturing them is huge.
-There are only a handful of people in the world in a position to set up competition with Intel.
+Companies make less profit per invested dollar when there is a lot of competition.
+Businesses make more money per dollar spent when they have fewer competitors and even more money when they have fewer competitors and higher barriers to entry.
+A barrier to entry is, for example, what Intel the chipmaker has.
+They have very few competitors because the cost of developing microchips and manufacturing them is enormous.
+There are only a handful of people in the world in a position to set up a competition with Intel.